kids-first/kf-lib-data-ingest/docs/source/design/extract_mapping.rst

 Each iteration of steps 3-5 is called a mapping operation.

-The goal is to funnel the investigator's columns into our columns and convert their values to our values.
+The goal is to map the investigator's columns to our columns and convert their values to our values.